 Child Custody Laws

 In the family laws, the most fundamental point regarding child custody laws is that the court must always take the interest of the child in the case over any other side’s interest.
-To put it simply, this rule means that any order given according to the child custody laws will be towards the child’s benefits before parents’.
+To put it simply, this rule means that any order given according to the child custody laws will be towards the child’s benefits before the parents’.
 You can read about the execution of such ideas down below;

 As you may already know, holding a child’s custody allows a parent to make decisions on many important matters, such as religion, medical care, or consent to join the army.
 Essentially, the custody holder parent can decide the child’s life directions.
 So, what are the factors for such a critical case that the court looks into while executing child custody laws?
 Let’s have a look at the details.